 No matter how much of a struggle, or how simple, any West Michigan divorce case maybe there is a lot of work involved to determine fair and equitable distribution of assets, healthy custody arrangements for the children, and continued support for everyone for the future.
 However, there is one other participant in the divorce proceedings that is not always immediately considered.

 Whether your furry family member is a cat or dog, or even a fish or lizard, there may be discussion over who should continue to care for it and why.
 It is very easy for this issue to become nearly as challenging as those involving minor children.

-These days, the family pet has often been promoted to a position of prominence in the household that borders on, or truly is, family membership.
-New home builders regularly take pets into consideration when creating floor plans and option lists that are helpful to pet ownership.
+These days, the family pet has often been promoted to a position of prominence in the household that borders on or truly is, family membership.
+New home builders regularly take pets into consideration when creating floor plans and options lists that are helpful to pet ownership.
 Neighborhoods and communities are also designed to include pet parks, pet -friendly walking trails, and other features that might draw in potential buyers.
 Pets are truly a part of many families.

 Although more and more courts are also beginning to recognize the family pet as more than just an object, there are still some which may make decisions based on what’s best for the people involved and not the animal.